gulsenece/HeightOfBuilding/README.md

 # HeightOfBuilding
+In this example I got the datas and example values from https://www.kalmanfilter.net/kalman1d.html

 Height of building estimation with Kalman Filter in Matlab

 If you run the code, you will get these figures.